Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Of your supervised experience in these areas:

-- At least 800 hours must be on the topic of substance use disorder counseling, with an additional 200 hours on this topic obtained within the 12 months immediately prior to submitting your SAC license application
+- At least 1,000 hours must be in substance use disorder counseling, with 200 hours obtained within the 12 months immediately prior to submitting your SAC license application

-- At least 400 hours must involve one-on-one substance use disorder counseling, with an additional 100 hours obtained within the 12 months immediately prior to submitting your SAC license application
+- At least 500 hours must involve one-on-one substance use disorder counseling, with 100 hours obtained within the 12 months immediately prior to submitting your SAC license application

 Other than these two stipulations, you can mix and match the rest of your supervised experience hours among any of the eight categories.